AlexExiv/Router-Android/fragment/README.md

 #### MainActivity

 The second step involves implementing a simple `MainActivity` class.
-This class should inherit from the `FragmentActivity` class.
+This class should inherit from the `FragmentActivity` class from the [bootstrap](src/main/java/com/speakerboxlite/router/fragment/bootstrap/FragmentActivity.kt) package.

 Simple `MainActivity` class:

 ```kotlin